Scotland Office: History

 Until the advent of the Scottish Parliament and the devolved Scottish Government, the Scottish Office (the precursor to the Scotland Office) was a major UK government department dealing with most aspects of the domestic governance of Scotland, a position known as "administrative devolution".

 Since devolution, its powers are limited to those relating to reserved matters that are not dealt with by other departments of HM Government as well as relations with the devolved bodies.
 Along with the Wales Office, the Scotland Office has shared administrative functions first with the 2007 Department for Constitutional Affairs and later the Ministry of Justice.
 The Secretary of State for Scotland also holds certain powers of oversight over the operation of the Scottish Parliament under the Scotland Act 1998.

-Donald Dewar, who held the office from 1997–99, resigned to become the inaugural First Minister of Scotland following devolution on 17 May 1999.
+Donald Dewar, who held the office from 1997 to 1999, resigned to become the inaugural First Minister of Scotland following devolution on 17 May 1999.
 Under the Blair Ministry and Brown Ministry, the office of secretary of state for Scotland was sometimes held along with another Cabinet role.
 These cases were Alistair Darling, who served as Secretary of State for Scotland between 2003 and 2006 while also being Secretary of State for Transport.
 When Douglas Alexander took on the role in 2006 he also held the additional Transport office.
-His successor Des Browne, who was Secretary of State from 2007–08, was simultaneously the secretary of state for defence.
+His successor Des Browne, who was Secretary of State from 2007 to 2008, was simultaneously the secretary of state for defence.
 Jim Murphy was appointed to the office in 2008, which remained his only government position until the Conservative-Liberal Democrat coalition gained power in 2010.
 The position was then held by Liberal Democrat Members of Parliament until the Conservative government came into office following the 2015 general election.

 Between 2015 and 2018, the Scotland Office rebranded much of its output under a UK Government in Scotland branding, with the office itself then becoming known as the Office of the Secretary of State for Scotland.
 Similar changes were made in relation to the Wales Office.
 Both departments reverted to their original names in 2024.